FLORIDA SKIN DIVER

 Obtain proper training before freediving with an Ascent BC Belt.

-This streamlined BC gives the freediver all the benefits a scuba diver derives from a buoyancy compensator, with little more weight or drag than occurs with a standard freediving weight belt.
+This streamlined BC gives the freediver all the benefits a scuba diver derives from a buoyancy compensator, with little more weight or drag than occurs with a standard freediving belt.

 The Ascent contains an onboard 4 cubic foot aluminum cylinder and the Zeagle Razor valve-regulator first stage combination, which supplies air to the low pressure inflator.